docEdub/kb/Csound WASM build instructions.md

 ## Notes

-- If the `yarn link` command fails in the wasm folder, saying it's already linked and it needs to be unlinked, just delete ~/.yarn/@csound/wasm from the filesystem instead of trying to figure out where it was linked originally.
+- If the `yarn link` command fails in the wasm folder, saying it's already linked and it needs to be unlinked, just delete `~/.yarn/@csound/wasm` and `~/.config/yarn/link/@csound/wasm` from the filesystem instead of trying to figure out where it was linked originally.

 - To build a static WASM, change the wasm folder's package.json `build` script to `"build": "bash ./scripts/compile.static.sh",` and find/replace `@csound/wasm-bin/lib/csound.dylib.wasm.z` with `@csound/wasm-bin/lib/csound.wasm.z`.